birminghamcyberarms/QRLog/README.md

 ### Interesting details

+- Having performed reverse engineering on the sample and understanding how it communicates with its C2 (Command and Control), I decided to send contact requests to it using my Telegram alias in an attempt to secure a brief interview with the group.
+Their response was a large-scale SSH Bruteforce attack against the IP address from which I had sent the requests.
+Since this system was actually a honeypot, it was possible to record all the offensive infrastructure they used in the operation and dump it into an intelligence pulse [[4]](#references).
+Plaintext version can be found [here](https://github.com/BirminghamCyberArms/QRLOG/blob/main/iocs/labyrinth_chollima_attack_infrastructure.csv).

 - The `inputFiles.lst` file contains Maven build information.
 From it, it is possible to know that the author of the malware calls himself *Edward* and uses a Windows platform:

 ```bash